Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: The Model

 \section{The Model}

 We consider bidirectional flow on a directed graph $G = (V, E)$ with source vertex and destination vertex $s$ and $d$ respectively.
-For each vertex $v$, let $\fflow{v}(t)$ and $\bflow{v}(t)$ denote the forward and backward flows on $v$ present at time $t$.
+For each vertex $v$, let $\fflow{v}(t)$ and $\bflow{v}(t)$ denote the forward and backward flow on $v$ present at time $t$.
 The forward flow moves along the direction of the edges, and the backward flow moves in the opposite direction.
 Let $p_{uv}(t)$ denote the pheromone level on edge $(u, v)$ at time $t$.
-The pheromone levels and flows together constitute the state of the system at any time $t$, which gets updated as follows:
+The pheromone level and flow together constitute the state of the system at any time $t$, which is updated as follows:

 \begin{enumerate} \item \textbf{Flow movement}: At each time step, the forward flow on a vertex moves along its outgoing edges, dividing itself based on a decision rule that depends on the pheromone levels on these edges.
 The simplest such rule divides the flow proportional to the pheromone level on the outgoing edges.
 Formally, let $\fflow{uv}(t)$ denote the forward flow moving along edge $(u, v)$ at time $t$.
-Then according to this rule,
+Then according to this rule, which we call the \emph{linear decision rule},

-We call this decision rule the \emph{linear decision rule} as it divides the flow proportional to the pheromone levels.
-All our positive results are for this particular rule.
-Our negative results are for a more general class of rules defined later.

-The total forward flow on vertex $v$ is the sum of flow along its incoming edges:
+The total forward flow on vertex $v$ is the sum of flow along its incoming edges, multiplied by a leakage factor:

-\textbf{Leakage}: In addition, there is possible leakage of flow at any vertex $v$ governed by a leakage parameter $l_v \in [0, 1]$, such that $l_v$ fraction of flow at $v$ leaks out.
-Equation \ref{eq:no_leak_flow} corresponds to the case when leakage at vertex $v$, $l_v = 0$.
-In general, the total forward flow on vertex $v$ is given by